dimodimi/Probabilistic-Inference-Projects/README.md

 # Probabilistic-Inference-Projects
-Series of programs for probabilistic inference
+Series of projects on graph-based probabilistic inference

 Project 1 - Distributions